CherryJams & JelliesVegan Recipe

 Cherries used in this recipe

-We used sweet Bing cherries for this recipe, but any other sweet cherries work too.
+We used sweet Bing cherries for this recipe, but any other sweet cherries will work well too.
 You can choose to pit the cherries or not.
-We kept the pits for this one.
+We kept the pits when we made this jam.

 Less Sugar